altruios/namshubettulpa/public/namshubettuple/enter-the-den.md

 ~It felt like a constant ripping and a stretching that bordered between pain and pleasure.~ "M::I don't think I want to get used to that, it's like crawling back underneath your skin... from..."
 ~She struggled to find the words.~
-"R::He's almost here.
-He's close."
+'R::He is close.
+Almost here.'
 ~Rossin was sitting where Martha had been in that shadow perspective.~ *She closed her fist a few times, testing.*
-*Rossin walked through the bars toward the door* "R::And about getting out of here.
+*Rossin walked through the bars toward the door* 'R::And about getting out of here.
-I expect it would be a good thing to do sooner rather-" *The door opened.*
+I expect it would be a good thing to do sooner rather-' *The door opened.*
 ~Pausing Rossin's warning as it passed though him.~ *In strolled a man.*